-The “People’s Crusade” was the brainchild of one either very holy or very opportunistic (although I guess “both” is certainly possible) man named Peter of Amiens, better known to posterity as Peter the Hermit.
-He sort of bursts on to the historical stage in 1095, after Pope Urban II issued his Crusading summons at the Council of Clermont.
+The “People’s Crusade” was the brainchild of one either very holy or very opportunistic man (although I guess “both” is certainly possible) named Peter of Amiens, better known to posterity as Peter the Hermit.
+He sort of burst on to the historical stage in 1095, after Pope Urban II issued his Crusading summons at the Council of Clermont.
 Peter, who appears to have been a priest in the northern French town of Amiens at the time, was way into this Crusade idea, so much so that he started traipsing around Europe on a donkey (the transportation of choice for any self-respecting hermit).
 He galloped (do donkeys gallop?) from town to town, delivering what must have been some ultra-compelling, fire and brimstone-type sermons about the need for all good Christians to take up the cross and go on a pilgrimage (which is what the Crusades were, a very well-armed pilgrimage) to the Holy Land.

-Peter’s sermons were so powerful that we’re told he won over nearly everyone who heard them to the Crusades, so powerful that he, and not Urban, is often credited as the real driving force behind the First Crusade, but here’s where he deviated a bit from what would become accepted Crusading practice.
-The Church limited its Crusading appeals to nobles, those who could put together and pay for an army that they would then lead to the east.
+Peter’s sermons were so powerful that we’re told he won over nearly everyone who heard them to the Crusades–so powerful that he, and not Urban, is often credited as the real driving force behind the First Crusade.
+But he deviated a bit from what would become accepted Crusading practice.
+The Church tried to limit its Crusading appeals to nobles, those who could put together and pay for an army that they would then lead to the east.
 Peter, on the other hand, preached to everyone, and won followers at every level of society.
 But the nobles he recruited naturally needed time to call in their vassals, recruit additional soldiers, get their estates in order for the long and quite possibly fatal trip to the Holy Land, etc., whereas the peasants and townsfolk who flocked to Peter’s message quite literally flocked to Peter’s message, as in they started following him around all over France.

-Most of the smaller groups, unable to catch up to Peter mid-march and without the supplies to get all the way to Constantinople, eventually gave up their dreams of Crusading in the Holy Land and decided to, ah, go kill some Jews instead.
-What killing Jews had to do with Crusading is beyond me (and there’s no evidence that Peter himself ever urged people to go ransack the Jewish quarter in the nearest major city), although I’m sure Jesus’s crucifixion was invoked at some point, and anyway it’s not like most medieval Christians really needed an excuse to do terrible things to European Jews.
+Most of the smaller groups, however, unable to catch up to Peter mid-march and without the supplies to get all the way to Constantinople, eventually gave up their dreams of Crusading in the Holy Land and decided to, ah, go kill some Jews instead.
+What killing Jews had to do with Crusading is beyond me–and there’s no evidence that Peter himself commanded people to do so–although I’m sure Jesus’s crucifixion was invoked at some point, and anyway it’s not like most medieval Christians really needed an excuse to do terrible things to European Jews.
 These mobs of mostly poor people may have had it in mind to kill some wealthy Jews, take their money, and use it to pay for their passage to Constantinople for the Crusade, but when local nobles took action to stop the pogroms and punish those responsible, the crowds of would-be Crusaders generally seem to have scattered and gone home.